emmercm/www/src/blog/quickly-pin-python-package-versions.md

 _Note: the `echo "$(...)" > ...` syntax is a workaround for not being able to write a file while it's still being read by one of the commands._

-Now you have the ability to decide what packages to update and when.
+Now you can decide what packages to update and when.

 ## Another example